 Folkklubs Ala: (Peldu iela 19) Another fantastic local restaurant with a very wide range of beers and Latvian cuisine’s finest platters on the menu.

-Going out: Riga has evolved into a full on nightlife hub.
+Riga has evolved into a full on nightlife hub.
 Tourists from all over the world flock in to experience Riga’s party scene, the city has furthermore become one of the main destinations for British stag parties.

 Kalku Varti (Kaļķu iela 11) One of the top nightclubs in the city centre.
 A great location with international DJs and a wide selection of drinks.
 One of the best places to party until dawn in Riga.